Winterbl00m/ComplexityScience_Project2/reports/final_report.md

 </tr></table>
 **Figure 1**: On the x-axis is the proportion of players which learn about any one accepted deal(w.)
 On the y-axis is the opulation's average q (minimum acceptance) and average p(maximum offer.)

 In both our replication and the original paper the greater the proportion of players who find out about any particular deal the more generous (higher p values) and selective (higher q values) the population becomes on average.
 Our replication has a lower intial slope, but does not stabilize as quickly as the original paper did.
 (The graph of the original paper flattens at about w = 0.15 and ours does not.)
-This disparity may be because the original paper ran the model on 10^5 generations, we were only able to run our replication on 10^4 generations due to limited time.

 ## Results from Extension
 <table><tr>